RalfJung/rust-101/README.md

 ## Online tutorial

-The most accessible form of the toturial is its [online version](https://www.ralfj.de/projects/rust-101/main.html).
+The most accessible form of the tutorial is its [online version](https://www.ralfj.de/projects/rust-101/main.html).

 ## Offline Usage